COVID-19 boating update

 - Pick up vessel from a marina or boat shed after servicing

-Physical distancing and gathering rules are to be observed at all times during any of the above activities.
-The latest information on Physical distancing and gathering rules are available on the NSW Government website.
+You must follow physical distancing and gathering rules at all times during any of the above activities.
+Visit social distancing information on the NSW Government website.

 Commercial vessels and charters

-For crew: Commercial vessels and charter boats are considered places of work for crew.
-This means they should adhere to the rules surrounding other workplaces.
+For crew: Commercial vessels and charter boats are considered places of work for crew and must follow the rules for workplaces.
 In general, commercial vessels in Greater Sydney can operate if they are providing an essential service, which does not include recreational charters.
 See details about workplaces.

 Information about boat ramps